 * 2006 Tony Nominations for Best Play, Best Actor, Best Featured Actor & Actress

 * The incomparable Martin McDonagh smashed stages in 2006 with arguably his best play, about an Irish terrorist who wreaks havoc on anyone who hurts his cat, Wee Thomas . . .
 With gore dripping & audiences screaming, these were grand circumstances for a Broadway debut, which occurred when Tony nominee David Wilmot injured his voice, leading to an extended run for his lucky understudy ...
-Great thanks to a first-class writer, an all-time stage manager, and a cast that refused to let a rookie fall.
-RIP lead producer Randall Wreghitt, a lovely, generous man, who threw a great party & made a feckin' HIT.
+Thanks to a first-class writer, an all-time stage manager, and a cast that refused to let a rookie fall.
+RIP Randall Wreghitt, a lovely, generous man, who knew how to throw party & made a feckin' hit.